Emergency & Crisis Response

 - The hospital personnel or the Dean of Students Office will notify the parent(s)/guardian(s) or next of kin.
 Do NOT release any information about the case to anyone except staff or faculty with direct need to know.

 If a student has engaged in suicidal behaviors such as writing suicide notes discovered by others, writing about suicidal ideation in journals or papers turned in to professors, telling others about suicidal ideation, obtaining mechanisms which could cause harm to self, or being discovered engaging in self harm (e.g., cutting, burning, taking pills, etc.), take these behaviors seriously.
-Even if no immediate medical intervention is required these behaviors must be documented on the Suicide Incident Report (SIR) and forwarded to the Suicide Incident Report Review Team, convened by the Assistant Dean of Students (see further details about the MARSSH protocol in section II.C. below).
+Even if no immediate medical intervention is required, these behaviors must be documented on the Self Harm Report (SHR) and turned into the Dean of Students Office within 24 hours.

 If not a medical emergency